Health and Social Care

 |Type of Abuse||Common Signs & Symptoms|

-So, these are some common examples of safeguarding in health and social care assignments.
+So, these are some common examples of safeguarding in health and social care assignment.
 Now let’s take a look at assignments that, for example, Pearson has listed on their website regarding the Health & Social Care BTEC National Diploma course.

 Note that the BTEC qualification is an Applied General Qualification that is comparable to two A Levels and is designed for students who want to pursue further education in the health and social care industry.